 An international student is defined as an applicant who is not a U.S. citizen or permanent resident.

-As described in the Application Instructions section later in this bulletin, international applicants are required to submit an application form, a non-refundable application fee, official transcripts with certified English translations, three letters of recommendation, test data, evidence of English proficiency (such as TOEFL), and other materials as required by the program to which they are applying.
+As described in the Application Instructions section later in this bulletin, international applicants are required to submit an application form, a non-refundable application fee, copies of all college/university transcripts with English translations, three letters of recommendation, test data, evidence of English proficiency (such as TOEFL), and other materials as required by the program to which they are applying.
+Upon admission, final official transcripts from all previously attended colleges/universities, with certified English translations if original language is not English, must be submitted to the Graduate School within the first five weeks of the term of admission or a hold preventing registration for future terms will be placed on the student’s record.

 English Language Assistance